jsmolka/blog/content/posts/signs-of-life/index.md

 TypeError: bad operand types for '**': 'string' and 'int'
 ```

 Nothing more to see here.
-Next up are functions, classes, garbage collection, and some proper tests/documentation of the current state.
+Next up are functions, classes, garbage collection and some proper tests/documentation of the current state.